The Witch of Konotop: Reception

 Hryhoriy Hrabovych described The Witch of Konotop as "perhaps the best work of Ukrainian prose of the early 19th century".

 Adaptations and legacy

 The work was made into a film by the studio Ukrtelefilm in 1987, and again in 1990 by director Galina Shigaeva for the Alexander Dovzhenko film studio.

 It was also adapted as a screenplay by Bogdan Zholdak and performed by the Ivan Franko National Academic Drama Theater in 1982, and performed as a burlesque rap in 2016.

 The politician Nataliya Vitrenko was nicknamed "the Witch of Konotop" in reference to the story.

+During the 2022 Russian invasion of Ukraine and occupation of Konotop, video went viral of a woman cursing a Russian soldier on a tank, "Don't you know where you are?
+You're in Konotop.
+Every other woman here is a witch.
+You'll never get an erection, starting tomorrow."